jiahuix7/HmmAnalysis/README.md

-This code is based in the Run2 Anaylis https://github.com/irenedutta23/HmmAna
+This code is based in the Run2 Analysis https://github.com/irenedutta23/HmmAna

 ## Setup